alexzele/RobotController/README.md

 NodeMCU folder for the board code.
 Android for the app.

-If cloning, don't forget to change the SSID, PASSWORD, ip, port and mask to yours in the NodeMCU's code.
-Android's code needs the ip/port of the NodeMCU.
+The board open his own AP (SSID: "Roboto" Password: "RobotoPass").
+The IP is now 10.10.10.1.

+Default IP for the android app is 10.10.10.1, but you can change it on the fly.

 Parts needed:
+* NodeMCU
+* 3.3V Regulator
-NodeMCU, 3.3V Regulator, Battery (We've used 6 AA batteries which gave us total of 7V), H Bridge, 2 Engines and a car to connect to.
+* Battery (We've used 6 AA batteries which gave us total of 7V)
+* H Bridge
+* 2 Engines
+* Car body (have fun)

+* Android device.